Juda77/MathDojo/README.md

 # Math Dojo
 JS program that writes both client-side and server-side Javascript.
 This program provides users with a platform to practice math problems.
+This is my first experience with writing my own API with Node.js

 # Math API Documentation
 The Math API provides randomly-generated